Operational characterization of quantumness of unsteerable bipartite states: Super-unsteerability

 Hence, the LHV-LHS decomposition of $P_{BB84}(ab|xy)$ for $ V \leq \frac{1}{\sqrt{2}}$ can be realized with hidden variable having dimension $4$ (with two arbitrary projective mutually unbiased measurements at trusted party).

-\begin{thm} The LHV-LHS decomposition of unsteerable white noise-BB84 box cannot be realized with hidden variable having dimension $3$ or $2$. \end{thm} \begin{proof} Note that the noisy BB84 box corresponds to the following joint probabilities:
+\begin{thm} The LHV-LHS decomposition of unsteerable white noise-BB84 box cannot be realized with hidden variable having dimension $3$ or $2$ for the whole range $ V \leq \frac{1}{\sqrt{2}}$. \end{thm} \begin{proof} Note that the noisy BB84 box corresponds to the following joint probabilities:

 where each row and column corresponds to a fixed measurement setting $(xy)$ and a fixed outcome $(ab)$ respectively \cite{not}.
 The marginal probabilities for Alice's and Bob's side are

 and

 respectively.\\